 After an unforgettable day of walking the glorious South West Coast Path, you will look forward to returning to the heart-warming living area.

 A wonderful open-plan room graced with contemporary furniture, a well-equipped kitchen area and a trendy monochrome overtone so you can relax in true style.

 The two bedrooms here at Amarrah are decorated in a comforting, hotel-like fashion to make you feel at home during your stay - one of the bedrooms benefits from a zip/link bed for convenient flexibility.

 The interior of the property concludes with a lavish family bathroom, sumptuously tiled with an antique vanity unit and a large walk-in shower.

-Step outside to be at one with the refreshing Cornish sea breeze, enjoy an alfresco barbecue with your loved ones whilst your furry friend can stretch their legs on the lawn.
+Step outside to be at one with the refreshing Cornish sea breeze and enjoy an alfresco meal with your loved ones whilst your four-legged friends can stretch their legs on the lawn.